eltobito/devart-template/project_posts/2014-03-23-Where-do-get-data.md

+#Where to get data ?
+And what kind ?

 I have done some research to find which api is the best to retrieve data that are making sense for the feeling I want to expose.
 The Montreal Island image is now dead.
 I drop that idea.

 I decide to compare 3 countries with data generate by people from those countries.
 Words that have a social meaning for me like love, fun or family.